radrich/richarmstrong.net/_posts/2021-04-26-exquisite-corpse.md

   - /learn/5-minute-creative-workouts
 ---

-{% include img.html img="img/exquisite-corpse.jpg" %}
+{% include img.liquid img="img/exquisite-corpse.jpg" %}

 In April 2021 I sent out an open invite to my Newsletter Subscribers and Skillshare followers to collaborate on a super long Exqusite Corpse.